cakephp/docs/en/appendices/3-0-migration-guide.rst

 New ORM
 =======

 CakePHP 3.0 features a new ORM that has been re-built from the ground up.
+The new ORM is a significantly different and incompatible with the previous one.
-This represents are large break in backwards compatibility, and will require extensive changes in any application that is being upgraded.
+Upgrading to the new ORM will require extensive changes in any application that is being upgraded.
 See the new :doc:`/orm` documentation for information on how to use the new ORM.

 Basics